lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

 </BookCitation>

+The Pentacles of `The Key of Solomon the King`'s reality become tools, through which operation or interfacing with specific entities or forces, tied to _planets as symbols for concepts_, may be performed by an operator.

+And, in case of develiutes' application of those symbols through out-of-universe inspiration, we may further affirm the significance of warding quality of those pentacles.

-The idea of protection for dark matter circles is a novel one, but it follows along the previous concept of pale white circles as warding ones.
-The protected target is the one encircled - in case of devilites, or, likely gremlins, those are mineral pillars.
+The idea of protection for dark matter circles, if it functionally identical to other instances of ritual circles, follows along the previous concept of pale white circles as warding ones.
+The protected target is the one encircled:

+- In case of devilites or gremlins those are mineral pillars
+- For tortomega narrative, tortodrones themselves

-Then, through this logic, the pale circles indeed belong to a different party, as they had used a different mineral for those circles.
+Then, through this logic, the pale circles become affiliated with a different party, as they had used a different mineral for those circles.

-We suggest, that while the protection aspect persists, the later instances of ritual circles, ones relating to everfrost, and others to inner establishment of the Moorcroft Manor, demonstrate other abilities of the circles, namely capacity to summon - we will cover this in detail.
-So far, we are noting here, that __those circles are not drawn by fiends, but the consistent practice itself has to emerge from some culture, which we consider so far being from the Underworld__.
+We suggest, that while the protection aspect persists, the other, including non-dark matter instances of ritual circles, demonstrate other abilities of the circles, namely, a __capacity to summon__.
+We will cover this property in detail.
+Yet, we have to consider a following narrative:

+- As those circles may possess a universal warding quality, they emerge across different time periods or eras, even, -- such as Owlites, Almire, or modern-day devilites, and even areas, affiliated with Apocrean Realm, -- does this mean that _those circles are not drawn by fiends, but civilizations which had drawn them_ __possess a shared knowledge__?
+- And, if devilites are most consistent faction, which uses powers of those pentacles, making the pentacles to be associated with deveilites, does this mean that a __practice itself had to emerge from Underworld culture__?

+##### Circle Of Art

-Previously mentioned idea of white circles serving as a ward, seems more plausible under those interpretations of protection.
-Moreover, the concept of the circle itself is introduced in "The Key of Solomon the King" and is called the _Circle of Art_:
+While the pantacles exist as the concept and a distinct tool, a colloqual ritual circle itself with its _warding or protecting function_ among other functions is introduced in `The Key of Solomon the King` as the `Circle of Art`:

 <BookCitation source="The Key of King Solomon the King">